haneeo3/Manual-Testing-LoginApp/README.md

 # Manual-Testing-LoginApp
 A manual testing project that documents the test plan, test cases, and bug reports for a sample login form.
 This project demonstrates foundational manual testing skills, including test design, execution, and defect reporting.
-# Manual-Testing-LoginApp

-This repository contains a manual testing project for a sample login form.
-It demonstrates essential manual testing deliverables such as a Test Plan, Test Cases, and Bug Reports.

 # Project Overview